 Secondly, I respect the effort and thought speakers put into their eulogies and it seems such a shame not to permanently preserve their efforts.

 Thirdly, my books are tangible proof of death.
 I think our society’s sequestration of death ultimately negatively impacts on our joie de vivre, our spirit, so I regard my books, which are miniature permanent memorials, as a small attempt to counter the notion that death doesn’t exist and in so doing lift our spirits.

-However, Margaret’s response made me understand funeral books also have an ongoing role as an aide to grieving for the loved ones.
+However, Margaret’s response made me understand keepsake books also have an ongoing role as an aide to grieving for the loved ones.